alanlivio/autograder-gen/comprehensive_sample/overview.md

 # 📁 Comprehensive Sample Package

-This folder contains a complete demonstration of all TIF Autograder functionality.
+This folder contains a complete demonstration of all autograder-genfunctionality.

 ## 📂 Contents